lapaset/fdf/README.md

 # fdf
 The first graphic programming project at Hive Helsinki.
-Projecting points and lines in space.
+The aim is to make a programm that is able to project maps that are passed to it as argument.
+There are examples at the maps folder.